Staff Care’s Country Doctor of the Year Award

 Nominate a Physician for Country Doctor of the Year

-Meet Dr. Jasmine Sulaiman, M.D., Staff Care’s 2016 Country Doctor of the Year
+Meet Dr. Van Breeding of Letcher County, Kentucky, Staff Care’s 2017 Country Doctor of the Year

-An Honor Roll of Legendary Doctors: Past Country Doctor of the Year Recipients
+An Honor Roll of Legendary Rural Physicians: Past Country Doctor of the Year Recipients

 The son of a World War II veteran and former U.S. Secretary of the Army, Dr. Marsh established a renowned record as one of the most decorated military physicians in the United States, having received the Legion of Merit, two Bronze Stars, a Purple Heart, the Department of Defense Meritorious Service Medal and the Army Meritorious Service Medal.
 He is still warmly regarded in Delta Force circles for founding the first full-service, full-time family practice clinic for Delta Force families.